Spinal Muscular Atrophy

 Who should consider spinal muscular atrophy screening?

 Carrier screening for spinal muscular atrophy is recommended for anyone who is planning a pregnancy, currently pregnant, or has a family history of SMA.
-UNITY Screen (™) is a simple blood test to determine your carrier status and the risk of having a baby with spinal muscular atrophy.
+UNITY Fetal Risk Screen is a simple blood test to determine your carrier status and the risk of having a baby with spinal muscular atrophy.
 If your results show a high risk of any of the conditions screened, you can discuss additional testing either before or after your delivery with your healthcare provider or one of our genetic counselors.

 Consult

-The UNITY Screen™ NIPT is ordered through your healthcare provider.
+UNITY Fetal Risk Screen is ordered through your healthcare provider.
 You can schedule a complimentary genetic counseling session to answer any questions about the test before or after your blood is drawn.

-Test: As early as week 9
+Test as early as 9 weeks

 Your blood sample can be collected in the doctor’s office, at a local lab, or through our mobile services.
 Your blood sample is shipped to our CAP/CLIA certified laboratory in northern California.

-Within about one week from lab receipt, your doctor will receive the baby’s risk score for aneuploidies (chromosome conditions) and fetal antigens (if added).
+Within about one week from lab receipt, your doctor will receive the baby’s risk score for aneuploidies (chromosome conditions) and fetal RhD and fetal antigens (if added).
 You will receive a text or email indicating your results are available on our portal, or your healthcare provider may call you with the results.

-carrier status + single-gene NIPT results: As early as week 11
+Carrier status + fetal risk assessment results as early as week 11

 What do spinal muscular atrophy screening results mean?